kwangbkim/blncd-cli/README.md

 A minimal, opinionated task list for developers.
 Based on Stephen Covey's quadrant based time management grid.
 Command line interface.
 Use your email app/client/website for on the go access.

+This project is a thin js client for the terminal to access the blncd application.
+The server has a different repository located at: [https://github.com/kwangbkim/blncd](https://github.com/kwangbkim/blncd)

 ## Demo
 *Command Line*
 ![blncd](http://blncd.io/assets/blncd-demo.gif)